 April 23 - May 23 - Ramadan (countrywide)

-July 30 - August 3 - Eid El Adha (countrywide)
+July 30 - August 3 - Eid El Adha (countrywide

 October 21st - Abu Simbel Sun Festival (Abu Simbel)

-There's also a number of national holidays in Egypt and on these dates many businesses.
+There are some national holidays in Egypt and on these dates many businesses.

 Some tourist sites will close for the day so plan your visit accordingly.